spaansba/ForesightJS/packages/docs/docs/react/foresight-component.md

 `as` accepts any element tag (`"button"`, `"a"`, `"div"`, ...) or a component that forwards its ref to a DOM element.

 :::note
-In the `as` form there is no way to pass your own `ref` to the rendered element — `Foresight` uses the ref slot for its registration.
+In the `as` form there is no way to pass your own `ref` to the rendered element, `Foresight` uses the ref slot for its registration.
 If you need the DOM node, use the render-prop form below and attach both refs yourself.
 :::

 ### Styling with data attributes